Raisul-Islam/hello-world/README.md

 # hello-world
-This is my first repository and for fun purpose.
+This is my first repository and for fun purposes.